Asraelite/colordots_wasm/README.md

-# WASM Force
+# Colordots WASM

-Particle simulator.
+Gravity-based particle simulator.

 ### Setup

 Install Rustup with your package manager, then get the nightly wasm32-unknown-unknown target.

 `rustup toolchain install nightly`
 `rustup target add wasm32-unknown-unknown --toolchain nightly`

 Also install `wasm-gc` so smaller WASM binaries can be generated.